Skip to content

 """

-return {
+return fraiseql.config(sql_source="v_order_summary")

-# 4. Add indexes
+-- 4. Add indexes on the inventory database:

-CREATE INDEX idx_order_items_order_id_product_id
+CREATE INDEX idx_tb_order_item_fk_order_fk_product

 Symptoms: NatsConnectionError: Failed to connect to NATS server